mytv1/blockchain_go/README.md

 - [References](#references)

 # Introduction
-In this article, we'll built a blockchain with very simple decentralized network.
+In this part, we'll build a simple decentralized network with a blockchain.

-Here are some things you can try with this part :
+Here are a few things you can try with this part :
-+ Run n node with shared blockchain
++ Run n nodes which have the same blockchain
-+ First started node will initialize its first block.
-Other nodes, when started, will pull blockchain from first connected node in network
-+ Send command in json format to a node from command line by tcp.
-Here are two avaiable commands : "Add block" and "Print entire blockchain"
++ Send command in json format to a node from command line via tcp.
+Here are two available commands : "Add block" and "Print entire blockchain"

-+ When a block is added in a node, it will be shared to others immediately.
-Therefore all blockchain in all node will be synchronized
+Starting the first node will initialize its first block.
+Other nodes, when started, will try to connect to each other and pull blockchain from the first one it connect in the network.
+When a block is added into a node, it will be shared to others immediately.
+Therefore all blockchain in all nodes will be synchronized.

 *Note : i implemented it with my basic knowledge about blockchain.
 So i'm not sure i did it properly. :)

+[comment]: <> (Xem xét bỏ prerequisites vì là part 2 rồi.
+Không thỉ trỏ về part 1 để câu view :v)
 # Prerequisites
 (My local environment)